tarowatanabe/cicada/README.rst

 - A lattice is composed with dictionary, generating alignment hypergraph, or
-- A hypergraph is composed with dictinary, generating alignment hypergraph [20]_.
+- A hypergraph is composed with dictionary, generating alignment hypergraph [20]_.
 - In order to support word alignment training, we can learn Model1/HMM/Model4 by symmetized learning [22]_ or